bol-edu/quantum-inspired_trading/README.md

 https://github.com/bol-edu/xilinx-acc-2021_submission/tree/main/sbm

 ## 2-3 SQA Design & Implementation
-The complexity of the original SQA algorithm is O(M*N*N) in time and O(N*N) in space, where N and M are the numbers of spins and trotters.
+The complexity of the original SQA algorithm is O(M＊N＊N) in time and O(N＊N) in space, where N and M are the numbers of spins and trotters.
 This work applies some optimization techniques to boost the FPGA performance.
 For detail, please refer to

 https://github.com/bol-edu/xilinx-acc-2021_submission/tree/main/sqa